Skip to content

 • A dataset is the actual data store within a dataspace — the records you query.

 For example, logs is a dataset inside the default dataspace.
-In DataPrime, you reference it as source default/logs, or simply as source logs in Explore.
+In DataPrime you reference it as source default/logs (or simply source logs).
+In Builder mode, you just pick it from the dataset selector — no source clause appears in the Lucene query you type.

 System datasetssystemalerts.history, aaa.audit_events, and others